dcminter/meminfo-rs/README.md

     * In case someone has a use beyond watching USB drives sync!
     * Maybe make the list configurable?
   * See if there's a way to do something more filesystem or even file specific...?
 See "Observations" above.
-  * improve the layout handling when resizing the window (seems annoyingly difficult)
+  * Improve the layout handling when resizing the window (seems annoyingly difficult)
+  * Better unit handling/rescaling - it's a bit confusing if both level meters say 240MiB but the dirty meter is a fraction of the size because it started at multiple Gib.

 Done
   * Init from /proc/meminfo